MiloNiiranen/MiloNiiranen/README.md

 - 💼 **Work & Learning Experience:** I have practical experience working and learning at K-market in Mäyrämäki and with my father, who is a private entrepreneur installing windows and doors.
 In K-Market, I stocked shelves, checked expiration dates, and organized packages ordered by customers for them to pick up later.
 At my father's workplace, I carried many heavy doors and windows, and I also had the opportunity to do some disassembling.
 I learned a lot about the tools used in my father's workplace during that time.

+## Hobbies
+🎮In my free time, I enjoy playing video games, mostly first-person shooters (FPS).
+🏋️‍♂️I also engage in sports by going to the gym three times a week  and occasionally playing badminton🏸.
+🚶‍♂️Additionally, I like to spend time outdoors, going for walks to enjoy the fresh air.

 ## Skills

 ### Programming Languages